 - Carrying out the terms of any trusts created in the will.

 - Closing the estate.

 Our Chattanooga estate administration lawyers are skilled at helping executors and personal representatives identify and execute their duties.
 We help resolve disputes through negotiation and litigation.

 Do you have a will or estate litigation lawyer near me?

 At Wagner & Wagner, we meet clients at our office in Chattanooga located at 701 Market Street, Suite 310, Chattanooga, TN.
 Our lawyers do conduct video conferences by appointment.

 When a loved one dies, you want to do everything you can to honor his memory.
 Part of the honor includes ensuring that his wishes, as set forth in a will, are completed.
 At Wagner & Wagner, our probate lawyers answer your questions and calmly guide you through the probate and estate administration process.

 Contact a reputable, dependable Chattanooga probate attorney today

-At Wagner & Wagner Attorneys at Law, we have seven decades of experience with the law and in the community to bring to bear on the issues faced by our clients and their families, during some of the most difficult periods of their lives.
+At Wagner & Wagner Attorneys at Law, we have seven decades of experience with the law and in the community to bring address the issues faced by our clients and their families, after the death of a loved one.
 We help honest people solve honest problems.
-If you or a family member has any questions about probate or wills, speak with an experienced probate lawyer at 423-756-7923 or complete our contact form.
+If you or a family member have any questions about probate or wills, speak with an experienced probate lawyer by calling us or completing our contact form.
 We also offer legal services to clients in Chattanooga, Cleveland, and all surrounding areas.